How to Find The Perfect Jean

 I often get asked, “How do I pick the perfect jean for my body type?”
 Is it about the wash, the cut, the leg style?
 Do brands really matter when it comes to denim?

-Below, I’m breaking down the most important factors to consider when finding your next favorite pair of jeans:
+Below, I’m breaking down the most important factors to consider when finding your next favorite pair of jeans.
+If you would rather skip the tips and check out my top denim selects click here!

 1. TRY THEM ON

-I hate to say it, since trying on lots of styles is annoying, but it’s essential.
+I hate to say it, but trying on many different styles of jeans is essential.
 And I don’t mean ordering two pairs online and hoping for the best.
 I’m talking about trying on 5–6 pairs in different styles, cuts, washes, and brands.
 That’s how you learn what truly flatters your shape.
 If that sounds overwhelming, hire a stylist to guide you through the process.
-There’s a return policy for a reason—use it!

 The rise of your jeans should complement your torso.
 For example, I have a short torso, so mid-rise works best for me.
 High-rise styles hit too close to my ribcage and visually shorten my upper body.
 If you have a longer torso and shorter legs, high-rise can help create the illusion of longer legs.
 Low-rise can work for some body types, but generally, it tends to broaden the appearance of the hips.